ptfonseca/pcal/cran-comments.md

-## Release Summary
+## Release summary

-This is the first attempted CRAN release of pcal.
+This is the first submission of pcal.

 ## Test environments